The Martian Honkasquonk

 The other thing we learned is that the Honkasquonk spawns by the billions and that its wind-blown spores are smaller than a dust particle.

-No one knows how the Honkasquonk escaped NASA’s isolation facilities, but the creature quickly colonized municipal sewer systems worldwide where it became an intolerable pest.
+No one knows how the Honkasquonk escaped NASA’s isolation facilities, but the creature did escape, and it quickly colonized hipster beards worldwide.

 The Honkasquonk crawls out of toilets and drains by the hundreds in warm summer months to release its spores.
 The creature will hang motionless on drapes and furniture with its butt in the air, often unnoticed due to its camouflaged skin.

 When disturbed, the Honkasquonk makes a series of loud honking gasping sounds or “honkasquonks” and scares the shit out of whoever bumped into it.